-I research the social and technological transformations which followed the end of Roman rule in southeast Britain, during the years 400-700 CE.
-I use both written and archaeological sources, and I am particularly curious about how new methods of craftsmanship created new kinds of experiences, identities, and communities in Early Middle England.
+My research explores the social and technological transformations which followed the end of Roman rule in southeast Britain, during the years 400-700 CE.
+I use both written and archaeological sources, and I am particularly curious about how new methods of craft production created new kinds of material experiences, social identities, and communities in Late Antique / Early Middle England.

 ‘Spearheads of whose settlements?
 Recycled iron and new identities in post-Roman Britain,’ in J. Harland, M. Friedrich, and N. Gunn (eds.), Interrogating the ‘Germanic’: A category and its use in Late Antiquity and the Early Middle Ages (forthcoming).

 ‘Encounters with iron: An archaeometallurgical reassessment of early Anglo-Saxon spearheads and knives,’ Archaeological Journal 173 no. 2 (2016), 206-244.

 - CLIR Mellon Fellowship for Dissertation Research in Original Sources, 2015-16

 - Medieval Settlement Research Group, ‘Maurice Beresford Memorial Bursary,’ 2016 (declined)

 - Medieval Academy of America, ‘Helen Maud Cam Dissertation Grant,’ 2014